jbakse/compform_site/content/strategy/index.md

 y = random() * height;
 ```

 This is a quick, effective, and straightforward way to lay points down.
 In theory, since the placement is random, all of the points might be placed in a clump or on one half of the square.
 In practice, the points are mostly evenly distributed over the plane, with some clumps and some sparse areas.
-Random placement isn't usualy very pretty.
+Random placement isn't usually very pretty.

 <div class="three-up">